aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/02-implementation.md

 ---
-title: How to build a Non-Upgradeable Plugin contract
+title: Building a Non-Upgradeable Plugin contract
 ---

-## Writing the Implementation Logic for your Plugin
+## How to Build a Non-Upgradeable Plugin

 Once we've initialized our plugin (take a look at our guide on [how to initialize Non-Upgradeable Plugins here](./01-initialization.md)), we can start using the Non-Upgradeable Base Template to perform actions on the DAO.